instadeepai/Mava/examples/README.md

 # Examples

 We include a non-exhaustive number of examples for Jax-based systems, showing common use-cases for Mava.
-We also have a [Jax quickstart notebook][jax_quickstart] that can be used to quickly create and train your first multi-agent system.
+We also have a [quickstart notebook][quickstart] that can be used to quickly create and train your first multi-agent system.

-# Jax examples
+# Examples
 We also have various Jax-based examples which make use of the callback design paradigm.
 Our pre-implemented Jax-based systems are continually expanding so please check back often to see new implemented systems.

 ## Discrete control